Let’s consider the issue of letter reversals – a common challenge for many children, and frequently a concerning one for parents.

 Expanding on the language-based nature of reversals

-When difficulties with reversals are present, children may “miscall” a letter, such as labelling “b” as “dee”; or they may represent letters incorrectly in spelling by writing the letter “b” as “d”.
+When difficulties with reversals are present, children may “miscall” a letter, such as labeling “b” as “dee”; or they may represent letters incorrectly in spelling by writing the letter “b” as “d”.

 Many people mistakenly believe that reversals reflect a problem in visual processing; such people may also believe that dyslexia has some sort of “visual processing component” and things are not “seen or processed correctly” (you may have even heard of recommendations for “vision therapy” or tinted lenses to help with this).
 Make no mistake: These are misconceptions.